Axis-Cyber-Technologies/axis-network-monitoring/README.md

 - Generating and signing the package
 - Hosting a custom package repository
 - Registering the repository on each firewall to receive updates automatically

+## Development Sandbox

+Use `docker-compose.yml` to spin up a local ClickHouse + Redis + Fluent Bit + FastAPI stack that exercises the analytics pipeline.
+See `docs/DEVELOPMENT_STACK.md` for instructions.

+## Approval Workflow Prototype

+Redis-backed queue design and worker scaffolding live under `docs/redis/` and `services/workers/`.
+Start the compose stack and consult `docs/redis/WORKERS.md` to experiment with automated approvals and policy-change auditing.

+## Setup Wizard

+Navigate to **Reporting → Axis Network Monitor** to launch the new KnockoutJS setup wizard.
+It collects ClickHouse, Redis, and ingestion parameters and persists them via the plugin’s settings API before unlocking the main landing page.
+The first step verifies prerequisites (packages, services, hardware); if anything is missing consult `docs/DEPENDENCIES.md` for installation guidance.

+## Activity Logs

+Operational actions (wizard, dependency management, config changes) are written to `/var/log/axisnetworkmonitor.log`.
+Use the Activity Log panel on the landing page or refer to `docs/LOGGING.md` for API access and retention guidance.

+## Enabling / Disabling

+The *Enabled* toggle in the setup wizard automatically manages local
+dependencies:

+- Turning it **on** installs (if needed), enables, and starts the local Redis and Fluent Bit services, and marks them to start on boot.
+- Turning it **off** stops those services, disables their boot flags, and updates the plugin config accordingly.

+You can also trigger the same behaviour via `configctl axisnetworkmonitor enable-toggle enable|disable`.

+## Version Compatibility

+Refer to `docs/COMPATIBILITY.md` for the latest OPNsense core/plugins release tags this repository has been tested against (currently 25.7.5).

+For questions or support contact Axis Cyber Technologies at `contact@axiscyber.com` or `info@axiscyber.com`.